 Any young person can do their DofE regardless of ability, gender and background.
 The awards are about setting personal challenges and are non-competitive.
 Young people are responsible for creating and doing their own DofE award programmes, DofE leaders, parents and carers can play an important role in supporting them.

 Through a DofE programme, young people have fun, make friends, improve their self-esteem and build confidence.
-They gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs for university and job applications.
-Many employers recognise the work-ready skills Award holders bring to their business.
+You gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs for university and job applications.
+Many employers recognise the work-ready skills award-holders bring to their business.

 The flexibility of the awards programme means the development opportunities offered continue to remain relevant and, with increasing acknowledgement of the value of soft skills by employers, the attributes enhanced through programmes, including confidence, leadership and resilience, continue to help participants realise their full potential.

 North Lanarkshire Council is one of the only three local authorities in Scotland that offers the DofE awards to all participants for free.

 In 2019, there were 678 young people starting the DofE awards in North Lanarkshire.
 You are supported by over 125 DofE leaders in 31 DofE awards centres.

 Or have a look at our Twitter @NorthLan_DofE.

 Find out more about the Duke of Edinburgh Award on their website.